politeauthority/automox-worklets/reverse-shell-ubuntu/README.md

     EP_USER="root"
     ```
  - Create a new worklet for Linux
-   - Set the Evaluation segment with `evaluation.sh` and your unique values from above.
+   - Set the Evaluation segment with `evaluation.sh`, this script should not require modification.
    - Set the Remediation segment with `remediation.sh` and your unique values from above.
  - Run the worklet on a Ubuntu device.